therealnicoroshi/modlist/README.md

  Sometimes due to multiple downloads happening at once some files may not download correctly from Nexus or Lovers Lab manual downloads.

  Running wabbajack again should allow these files to download.
+This is common so don't fret and use the *Retry* button at the bottom.

   ### Potentially Problematic Files